LukasMosser/neural_rock_typing/README.md

 Nevertheless, one could design a better system to scale out the API using AWS ECS or similar approaches, maybe even Lambda type functions.
 Definitely something to learn for the future :)

+Unit and Integration Tests: The cake was a lie...

 ## Credit and Thanks

 If you find this useful feel free to credit where appropriate.